Services- Comprehensive Low Vision Program

 Support and Education

-Our staff understands that coping with vision loss is difficult, and that support is crucial in the process of adapting physically, emotionally, and socially.
-Our occupational therapists will discuss various aspects of adapting such as how to communicate with family members, finding support and resources, and advocating for oneself.
+Our staff understands that coping with vision loss is difficult.
+Support is crucial in adapting physically, emotionally, and socially.
+Our occupational therapists will discuss various aspects of adapting.
+Such adaptions include communicating with family members, finding support and resources, and advocating for oneself.

 Stories and Support: Our Blog and Social Media